MaruResourceManager Architecture

 2. IPC Protocol

-All messages use a fixed-size binary header containing protocol version, message type, and payload length, followed by a type-specific payload.
+All messages use a fixed-size binary header (12 bytes) containing protocol magic, version (v2), message type, and payload length, followed by a type-specific payload.
+Communication is over TCP.

 Type